pantheon-systems/documentation/source/_docs/guides/composer-convert.md

 ---
 <div class="alert alert-info">
   <h4 class="info">Note</h4><p markdown="1">Converting to a Composer managed site *removes* the ability to [apply updates via the site dashboard](/docs/core-updates/).
 This is for advanced users who are comfortable taking complete responsibility for the management of site updates.</p>
-  <p markdown="1"> If you don't need Composer as part of your site, we strongly suggest sitcking to the standard Drupal core.
+  <p markdown="1"> If you don't need Composer as part of your site, we strongly suggest sticking to the standard Drupal core.
 </p>
 </div>